LizzyTrevisan/LizzyTrevisan/README.md

 <h3 align="center">Aspiring Full Stack Developer from Canada </h3>

 ❤️ I prefer C++, MySQL on backend, however, I am familiar with other Machine Languages.
-🤔 I'm currently an Inter for Prodigy InfoTeach, for a month.
+🤔 I'm currently an InterN for Prodigy InfoTeach, for a month.

 ✨ I study: C++, C# and OOP, OracleSQL, Net.Framework, and Python.